Cannabis culture: Australia

 Australia's harm-reduction policy allows for the legality of certain drug use as a form of medication and healing provided by public healthcare.
 This has led to a higher dependency on cannabis for cannabis users following what the National Library of Medicine refers to as DSM-IV.

+The 2016 national drug strategy household survey showed that at least 34.8% of all Australians aged 12 years and over had used cannabis at least once in their lifetime, compared to 86.2% of Australians aged 12 years and over having consumed alcohol at least once in their lifetime.

+It also found that in the 12 months prior to the survey being taken at least 10.4% of all Australians had smoked cannabis at least once.